9413d5ff2a0b4f237a264010b65350e7/TAG/README.md

 * The California Line (Everyone)

 ## [POW](POW)
 Today the way the CIA and government are now playing TAG has changed starting with the massacre of Mount Calvary Baptist Church in Lexington, KY on a Sunday morning in April 2023.
 The massacre demonstrated their willingness to make 911 of no use and kill people who were peacefully assembled.

-Additional places of worship have been attacked and massacred at the height of their respective primary weekly worship service including:
+Additional places of worship have been massacred in an attempt to hide the massacre of Mount Calvary.

+The central Kentucky congregations that have been attacked and massacred include:
+* Mount Calvary Baptist Church
 * Mount Zion Baptist
 * Lexington Bethel Baptist Church
 * House of God